 Triptone Side Effects

-Note: This page contains side effects data for the generic drug dimenhydrinate.
-It is possible that some of the dosage forms included below may not apply to the brand name Triptone.
+Note: This document contains side effect information about dimenhydrinate.
+Some of the dosage forms listed on this page may not apply to the brand name Triptone.

 For the Consumer

 Applies to dimenhydrinate: oral solution, oral tablets, parenteral injection

 Paradoxical CNS stimulation in pediatric patients and occasionally in adults.

 With IM injection: Pain at the injection site.

 For Healthcare Professionals